rarible/protocol/docs/union-sdk/nft.md

 ## ERC721-NFT Lazy Minting

-To lazy mint an item following parameters are required:
+To lazy mint an item, the following parameters are required:

 * URI — address of data on IPFS
 * supply — number of NFTs to create (not in every case it is supported, you can check it by reading sdk.nft.mint response under multiple parameters)